zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/duplicate-cdb-using-dbca-silent-mode/duplicate-cdb-using-dbca-silent-mode.md

 ## Task 3: Use DBCA to duplicate CDB1 as OMFCDB1 with Oracle Managed Files enabled

 Execute the `-createDuplicateDB` command again to duplicate CDB1 as a single individual database called OMFCDB1.
-This time, enable Oracle Managed Files and create a dynamic listener called LISTENER_OMFCDB1 that listens on port 1525.
+This time, enable Oracle Managed Files and create a dynamic listener called LISTENER_OMFCDB1 that listens on port 1565.

 1. Launch DBCA in silent mode to duplicate CDB1 as OMFCDB1.
+This step takes a few minutes to complete.

     ```
     $ <copy>dbca -silent \